iftekharmickey/BruteForce-Login/README.md

 ## Overview

-The Web-Automation-Login-Cracker is a Python script that automates login attempts using Selenium, a popular web automation tool.
+The Login-Breaker-Pro is a Python script that automates login attempts using Selenium, a popular web automation tool.
 This script is intended for educational and security testing purposes, helping you test the strength of your login system or understand the importance of using strong and unique passwords.

 ---